This is very badly out of date (peak accuracy around 2012) and poorly organised.

 - Dalston Superstore – “East London’s premiere queer pleasure palace”

-- Red Hand – has 0.5% Stiegl, my fav beer in Salzburg
+- Red Hand – has Stiegl, my fav beer when I lived in Salzburg (including the near 0% variant)

 Edgeware Rd, Church Street, Lisson Grove